JakubHK/e-com-vite-django/docs/CI-CD.md

   - Add Slack/Teams notification steps after successful deploy or on failure.
 - Database migrations:
   - For complex migrations, run a dedicated migration job before rolling the web service.
+- Multi‑arch images:
+  - If you plan to target x86 hosts too, build and push for `linux/amd64,linux/arm64` (note: builds will be slower).
+- Image hygiene:
+  - Periodically prune unused images on the server to save disk:
+    - `docker image prune -f --filter 'until=168h'`